-We love using beets in cooking: they are super nutritious and give any dish a little sweetness and a burst of gorgeous color.
 Today, we want to show you how to cook Instant Pot beets to lock in all the nutrients.
-You can use fresh, unprocessed veggies and stop relying on canned beetroot.
+We love using beetroot in cooking because it's nutritious and gives any dish a little sweetness and a burst of gorgeous color.
+You can use fresh, unprocessed veggies and stop relying on canned stuff.
 We will also share a few of our favorite recipes for using up pressure cooked beets.

 Beets are very nutritious!
 For a vegetable that is so low in fat and calories, beets pack a lot of vitamins (especially folate), minerals and antioxidants.
 This root veggie is detoxifying and helps to keep your liver in tip-top shape; it is also known for anti-cancer and anti-inflammatory properties.

 Plus, beets are delicious and easy to include in your diet.
 You can eat cooked and raw beets, use them in salads, dips, soups, pasta, risotto, juices and more.
 They are perfect for vegetarian and gluten-free diets.